-- Round robin.
-Each debater debates every other debater. - Preliminary rounds (usually three) leading to a single elimination bracket.
+- · Round robin.
+Each debater debates every other debater.
+No elimination rounds are conducted. - Preliminary rounds (usually three) leading to a single elimination bracket.
 All debaters are guaranteed, regardless of records, to debate at least the number of preliminary rounds.
 The top eight are then selected for quarterfinals, or the top four for semi-finals.